-Turkey is a country that is located between two continents; Asia and Europe.
+Turkey is a country that is located between two continents: Asia and Europe.
 Its unique location has made it either a bridge or a barrier between the two continents.
 With a population of over 73 million people, it occupies 783,562 kilometers squares.
-The largest city is Istanbul but the capital city is called Ankara.
+The capital of Turkey is Ankara.
+The largest city in Turkey is Istanbul.
 The functions of administration and governance take place in Ankara.
 The president sits in the city from where all activities of the country are conducted.

 History of Ankara

 Formerly known as Angora due to the many Angora cats, rabbits and goats, Ankara became the capital in 1923, replacing Istanbul after the Ottomans Empire came to an end.
 The city was identified as a potential capital in 1920 though it had been in existence since 20 BCE with the first structures made of Roman and Ottoman architecture still visible.
 Other ancient residences belonged to the Hattic people who lived there between 2000 and 1700 BCE.
 Tremendous growth was witnessed from 1000 BCE under the rule of the Phrygians.
 In 278 BCE, the city was ruled by the Celtic.
 In the 4th century, Christianity became widespread, though in the year 654 the Arabs invaded it and introduced Islam.
 During the First World War, the Ottomans were defeated, with European countries scrambling for the country.
 This prompted the Turkish Nationalist Movement to establish an opposition base in Ankara from where it fought the British colonialists.
 The Republic of Turkey eventually gained independence in October 1923 and Ankara became the official capital city replacing Istanbul.